cockroachdb/docs/start-a-local-cluster.md

 expand: true
 ---

 Once you’ve [installed CockroachDB](install-cockroachdb.html), it's simple to start a multi-node cluster locally with each node listening on a different port.
 This page shows you how.
-Feel free to use the code samples verbatim.
+You can use the code samples verbatim.

 {{site.data.alerts.callout_info}}This page assumes you are running CockroachDB from a binary.
 If you are running CockroachDB in Docker, see <a href="start-a-local-cluster-in-docker.html">Start a Cluster in Docker</a> instead.{{site.data.alerts.end}}